Yard sales are the ultimate form of recycling.

 Single-use appliances are so tempting.
-You can almost convince yourself you’d regularly use that cake-pop maker or hot-dog cooker or snow-cone machine.
+You can almost convince yourself you’d regularly use that cake-pop maker or hot-dog cooker.
 And maybe you would.

 But don’t splurge on a new one when you can pick up your neighbor’s barely used gadget for one-tenth of the price.